jackwinslow/lets-reach-consensus/README.md

 # lets-reach-consensus

 ## Usage
 To run the consensus experiment, open one terminal to act as the controller as well as however many extra terminals you would like to use as nodes.
 For the controller, run `go run controller.go` which will start the controller process.
-For each node, run `go run node.go <port number> <input>`, where the port should be anything but 8080 and the input should be 0 or 1.
+For each node, run `go run node.go <port number> <input>`, where the port should be anything but 8080 (this is the fixed controller port) and the input should be 0 or 1.
 Once each node has displayed that it is connected to the host, begin the experiment by simply typing the fault tolerance you would like to use for the system `<faults>` into the controller terminal and press enter.
 This will trigger the experiment to begin simultaneously amongst all of the nodes.
 Typing `KILL` into the controller terminal will also kill the simulation at any time.

 ## Program Flow